Mass media in Bolivia: History of the Bolivian media

 In 1989 daily newspapers reflected the general pattern of ties between party politics and the media.
 Five daily newspapers enjoyed national circulation: Presencia, Última Hora, Hoy, El Diario (La Paz), and El Mundo (Santa Cruz).
 Of these, Presencia was the only publication that did not reflect partisan interests.
 Founded in 1962 under Roman Catholic auspices, Presencia was the largest and most widely read newspaper, with a circulation of 90,000.
 In large measure, Presencia reflected the opinions of socially conscious Roman Catholic clergy, who often used its pages to advocate reform.

 The oldest newspaper in Bolivia was El Diario, with a circulation of 45,000.
 Founded in 1904, this daily belonged to the Carrasco family, one of the most prominent in La Paz.
 Historically, El Diario reflected the very conservative philosophy of the founding family.
 In 1971, during the populist fervor of the Torres period, its offices were taken over by workers and converted into a cooperative.
 The Banzer government returned the newspaper to the Carrasco family.
 Hence, El Diario was generally perceived as partisan to the views of Banzer and his ADN party.
 The death of Jorge Carrasco, the paper's director, however, apparently changed the philosophy of the daily.
 Jorge Escobari Cusicanqui, the new director, was linked to Condepa.

 El Mundo, with a circulation of 20,000, emerged as one of the most influential daily newspapers in Bolivia.
 It was owned by Osvaldo Monasterios, a prominent Santa Cruz businessman.
 This newspaper was commonly identified as the voice of the ADN.
 A similar observation could be made about Última Hora, formerly an afternoon paper that had been circulating in the mornings since 1986.
 Mario Mercado Vaca Guzmán, one of Bolivia's wealthiest entrepreneurs and a well-known ADN militant, owned Última Hora.
 This newspaper had hired outstanding academics to write its editorials.

-Perhaps the most politicized of all newspapers in Bolivia was Hoy, owned by Carlos Reich Serrate, an eccentric politician who also owned Radio Méndez.
+Perhaps the most politicized of all newspapers in Bolivia was Hoy, owned by Carlos Serrate, an eccentric politician who also owned Radio Méndez.
 Serrate demonstrated how the media could be utilized to achieve electoral advantage.
 Through Hoy, which had a circulation of 25,000, and Radio Méndez, Serrate made huge inroads into the rural areas of La Paz Department for the VR-9 de Abril, his political party.
 The only other newspaper of significance in Bolivia was Los Tiempos, a Cochabamba daily with a circulation of 18,000.
 In the 1970s, Los Tiempos had been the leading newspaper in the interior, but it was bypassed by El Mundo in the 1980s.